gman223/gman223-UofT-Cybersec-Project1/README.md

 Load balancing ensures that the application will be highly redundant, in addition to restricting access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resouces.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.

 The configuration details of each machine may be found below.
 | Name   | Function           | IP Address                  | Operating System |